 Social Security numbers reported to Social Security Administration that do not match will cause a rejected application.
 The student should be careful when entering her SSN.
 Although it can be corrected after the FAFSA is processed, the number originally entered will always be used as her ID, and it is likely to cause confusion and extra work for the financial aid administrator if it doesn’t match the student’s SSN.
 While not required, the student can solve the confusion by filing a new original FAFSA using the correct SSN.

 Have your information sent to New Mexico Highlands University

-Respond immediately to all additional document requests from Highlands' Office of Financial Aid
+- Respond immediately to all additional document requests from New Mexico Highlands University Office of Financial Aid and Scholarships.

-Include your name, social security number, and email address on all documents you submit to our office.
+- Include your name, Banner/Student ID Number, and email address on all documents you submit to our office.

 If you leave Housing Plans blank, your financial aid may be delayed, and you might not receive all the aid for which you are eligible.
 This will determine your budget assignment (cost of attendance).

 If you receive any type of financial assistance to attend Highlands other than the amounts reflected on your financial aid award letter.
 Examples are tuition remission, external scholarships, tribal scholarships, AmeriCorps grants, Dependent Education awards, WIA, tribal aid, graduate and teaching assistantships, fellowships, etc. These types of assistance affect your eligibility for need based financial aid.
 Unreported assistance could result in an over award of financial aid, which you will be required to repay immediately!
 Don’t put yourself in this predicament.

 Student’s Drug Conviction effecting eligibility